 Who am I and What I am doing here?

 My name is Dolly Garland, and I’m the creator and writer here.
-I have been journaling for about twelve years, and in those twelve years I’ve filled twenty-six personal journals, numerous travel journals, writing journals, and even odd experiments like a dream journal and a tarot journal.
+I have been journaling for about fourteen years, and in those fourteen years I’ve filled thirty-four personal journals, numerous travel journals, writing journals, and even odd experiments like a dream journal and a tarot journal.
 I started journaling for the same reason most people start journals.
 To vent.
-My journals were filled with negativity and eventually it occurred to me what a miserable picture I was painting of my life.
+My journals were filled with negativity and eventually, it occurred to me what a miserable picture I was painting of my life.

 That realisation was the beginning of my experiments.
 Initially, it took a conscious effort to try and capture a full picture of my life.
 But slowly, I started using my journal for more and more things.
 It was no longer simply a recording tool for how my day went.
 It became a place where ideas happened, where I made goals, recorded progress, worked on my issues.
 I began detailed observations about people and places.
 I recorded facts and feelings.